vitaliy1919/Back-Curvature-From-File/README.md

 ## Usage

 Run  [this project](https://github.com/vitaliy1919/kinect-back-curve-detector) with constant `debugData` set to `true`.
 Then open the `write.txt` file, choose the frame you want to analyze, copy it to another file (without first and last line about frame start and frame end).
 And then use the new file as an input for this project (you need to change constant in the main function to the name of your file).
-Four txt files with data are in the root of repository, you may start with them.
+Four txt files with data are in the folder `Back Curvature From File`, you may start with them.

 After you run this application 3 new files will be generated - `points.txt`, `points_filtered`, `spine_points.txt`.